Home

 Clarification on yellow lights

-Many make the mistake of speeding through yellow lights in order to pass the traffic lights before the signal changes to red.
-A driver who misjudges the distance to the traffic light risks driving through a red light and to surprise both other drivers and pedestrians or cyclists who may have started crossing the road.
+Many drivers make the mistake of speeding up at a yellow light to get through before the signal changes to red.
+This is risky.
+If you misjudge the distance, you may go through a red light and surprise other drivers, pedestrians or cyclists who have started crossing the road.

 A traffic light that is yellow means that the signal is about to change to red